On this page

 From 1 July 2019, Victorians working in contract cleaning, security and community services can start building up long service benefits as part of the Long Service Benefits Portability Act 2018.

-From 1 January 2020, additional community services roles such as NDIS services providers and Early Childhood services have been include included in the Scheme as detailed in the Long Service Benefits Portability Regulations 2019 (PDF).
+From 1 January 2020, additional community services roles such as NDIS services providers and Early Childhood services have been include included in the Scheme as detailed in the Long Service Benefits Portability Interim Regulations 2019.

 From 1 October 2020, the new Long Service Benefits Portability Regulations 2020 replace the Interim Regulations introduced in 2019, and provide clarity about: